 Newly elected officials attend the PSATS New Supervisors Boot Camp.
 This is a comprehensive three-part program on the operations and governance of the Township.
 White Township encourages training in all aspects that are beneficial to the township operations.
-For more information, visit https://connect.psats.org/trainingevents/psatsbootcamp.

 Parks and Trails

-Along with our own Parks and Trails, the 2.7-mile Hoodlebug Trail runs through White Township.
+Along with our own parks and trails, the 2.7-mile Hoodlebug Trail runs through White Township.
 Visit https://www.indianacountyparks.org for more information.

-The Indiana County Garden is located in White Township at the JS Mack Foundation Park.
+The Indiana Community Garden is located in White Township at the JS Mack Foundation Park.
 The township was involved in the process with the park to construct the garden and associated storage buildings.
 The Community Garden is an asset to the community.
 For more information, visit https://indianacommunitygardens.org and https://www.facebook.com/indianacommunitygarden.

 In 2019, White Township took over the duties of the Indiana Area Recreation Commission.
 The township provides programming to all age groups from toddlers to adults.
-White Township reaches out to numerous school districts with their recreation program flyer.
+White Township reaches out to numerous school districts with a recreation program flyer.
 Visit the recreation programs websites at http://whitetownshiprec.org/youth-rec-programs and http://whitetownshiprec.org/adult-rec-programs.

 Municipal Energy Audit